Gum Pain Between Teeth: Potential Causes & Instant Relieve

 The gums between your teeth are actually the most delicate and fragile part of your gum tissue.
 They’re meant to be protected by your teeth, but once they’re exposed — even something as simple as food getting stuck there — can lead to significant discomfort and pain.

-In many cases, improving your oral hygiene and cleaning the area properly is enough to soothe the pain.
+Improving your oral hygiene and cleaning the area properly is often enough to soothe the pain.
 However, if the pain doesn’t go away despite your best efforts, it’s important to see your dentist.

 In this post, we’ll break down the most common causes of gum pain between teeth, the signs to watch for, and the most effective ways to get quick relief.

-Why the Gums Between Teeth Are So Fragile
+Why the Gums Between Teeth Are More Sensitive

 Most Common Causes of Pain Between the Gums (& How to Manage Them)